nucino/detective-agent-capstone/README.md

-# 🕵️ Detective Agent Ed D. - Financial Investigation System
+# 🕵️ Detective Agent Ed D. - Financial Investigation System (For educational purposes only, Not finantial advice!)

 *"I've been investigating companies since before the dot-com bubble..." - Ed D.*